enjoyfrozen/vtk/Documentation/release/dev/vtk-polyhedral-cells-storage.md

 To ensure a nice transition to the new storage, some old API are kept.
 More precisely the method `void SetCells(vtkUnsignedCharArray* cellTypes, vtkCellArray* cells, vtkIdTypeArray* faceLocations, vtkIdTypeArray* faces);` from vtkUnstructuredGrid is deprecated but can still be used.
 In this case a copy of faceLocations and faces data will be done.
 Another case are the `GetFaces` and  `GetFaceLocations` methods.
 They are still available  but an internal cache with the old internal layout is used.
-This mean that they should be considered as read only methods and not be relied on to change internal data of vtkUnstructuredGrid.
+It means that they should be considered as read only methods and not be relied on to change internal data of vtkUnstructuredGrid.
 The caching process may impact a bit performance.

 The `FaceConn` and `FaceLocs` internal arrays of `vtkUnstructuredGridCellIterator` are no longer available as `vtkIdTypeArray`.
 This may break your subclasses if you rely on them directly and not on the exposed API of `vtkUnstructuredGridCellIterator`.
 A solution to keep using them in subclasses is to define them directly in subclasses and handle their logic.